tscircuit/footprinter/README.md

 Footprinter is tscircuit's DSL and micro-builder for creating footprints.

-> Footprinter is the DSL that [text-to-footprint](https://github.com/tscircuit/text-to-footprint) uses.
-> If you're unable to generate a particular footprint, try to see if you can produce it in footprinter.
-> If you can't, you'll need to add some kind of representation in the DSL before it can be generated.

 You can create very custom footprints using the `<footprint>` element, but the compressability is poor. `footprinter` produces very short, low parameter mini-programs for generating footprints, this makes it suitable for standardized footprints.

-> [INFO]
-> Compressability of the DSL is important because it allows an LLM to fit more examples into context,
-> and not waste output tokens on verbose elements

 Here are some example programs: